slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

-_draft_ implementation spec -- only property name and property value token types are described with some examples, but not selector token type.

 In Brackets we have an HTML utility API ``getTagInfo(editor, cursorPosition)`` to provide the context of an HTML tag and is already used by tag hinting and attribute hinting.
 However, we do not have a similar CSS utility API to provide CSS rule information.
 So this document specifies the new CSS utility API in order to achieve the following goals.
 * To avoid duplicate effort in detecting CSS context by individual extension provider.
 * To avoid inconsistent or incomplete implementation of CSS context detection.